-The Investment Committee is composed of Brian Carney, John Carswell, Shirley Sumsion and Joe Morin.
+The Investment Committee is composed of Brian Carney, John Carswell, Shirley Sumsion, Joe Morin and recently appointed effective October 7, 2020, Heather Mason-Wood.
 The Investment Committee considers each investment opportunity presented to it with a view to assessing the investment opportunity.
 The Investment Committee will make the investment decisions on behalf of the Corporation.
 All investment decisions must be made by unanimous agreement by a quorum of the Investment Committee.
 A quorum for the Investment Committee is a minimum of two directors of the Investment Committee.
 The Investment Committee reports quarterly to the Board on divestitures and acquisitions of the Corporation.
 A copy of the Investment Committee Mandate and Responsibilities is attached as hereto as Appendix "B".